johndohoneyjr/updated-vault-guides/identity/ssh-mfa/vagrant/README.md

 ![](media/demo2.png)

-Nest is using the Vault Enterprise MFA associated with paths.
-In this example, in order to gain access to this secret, the person accessing the data must MFA.
+In our demo example, in order to gain access to this secret, the person accessing the data must MFA.
 Also, be sure to stop the demo at some point to show the clients the Sentinel policy.

 '''
 import "strings"
 import "mfa"

-# Require OKTA MFA validation to succeed
 okta_valid = rule {
    mfa.methods.okta.valid
 }